joshuachoorp/GitHubIntro/README.md

 # GitHubIntro
-A basic introduction to Git and Github
+A basic introduction to learning Git and Github